 Let’s look at them one by one:

-If not, why don’t you just HEAD HOME instead and sleep the way you like it?
+If not, why don’t you just head home instead after the two of you make love and sleep the way you like it?

-Since you’re romantic friends you don’t really CARE.
+Since you’re romantic friends you don’t really care about this.

 It doesn’t seem to have an indicator called “single and in a relationship” anyway.

-Just go have a relationship with somebody ELSE!
+Just go have a relationship with somebody else and wish them well!